Memorable shots in the Masters from every club in the bag - WHIZ News

 2-IRON

-Nick Faldo had the lead for the first time in 1996 as Greg Norman imploded when he was torn between clubs as he stood in the middle of the 13th fairway.
+Nick Faldo had the lead for the first time in 1996 as Greg Norman imploded.
+Faldo was torn between clubs as he stood in the middle of the 13th fairway.
 Set up over the ball, he backed away and switched to a 2-iron that he hit purely onto the green for a two-shot victory, a key moment.

 3-IRON